AlenaFVL/TicTacToe/README.md

+# Tic Tac Toe
+The popular game for two players.

 ## OBJECTIVE:
 This project aims to develop a Tic Tac Toe game using HTML, CSS, JavaScript.
 It mainly consists of developing and implementing a computer program that plays Tic Tac Toe against another player.
 In order to understand what Tic Tac Toe game is and how to play the game, below is the description.